 The Job Search – Step 2

-So, you’ve secured an interview and now is the time to make sure you’re prepared!
+So, you’ve secured an interview and now you need to prepare.

 If you’re not sure where to start, we’ve put together our best tips and tricks to help.
 From the moment you enter the building for an interview, down to the minute you leave – we’ve covered every angle!
 You can never be too prepared…